Online Mechanism Design for Information Acquisition: Offline Information Acquisition

 \subsection{Compact Formulation of the Set of Mechanisms}

 The rationale behind our construction exploits the fact that, since the senders are symmetric (\emph{i.e.,} they share the same utility functions, signal spaces and signaling schemes), it is possible to safely aggregate different signal profiles, thus reducing the number of variables needed to describe the mechanisms' polytope.
-In order to characterize this notion of equivalence between signal profiles, we introduce the concept of \emph{symmetric signal profiles}. \begin{definition}[Symmetric signal profiles] Two signal profiles $\svec, \svec^\prime\in\Si$ are said to be \emph{symmetric} (in symbols $\svec \bowtie \svec^\prime$) if
+In order to characterize this notion of equivalence between signal profiles, we introduce the concept of \emph{symmetric signal profiles}\footnote{In this work, $\mathbbm{1}[\cdot]$ denotes the indicator function.}. \begin{definition}[Symmetric signal profiles] Two signal profiles $\svec, \svec^\prime\in\Si$ are \emph{symmetric} (in symbols $\svec \bowtie \svec^\prime$) if

 \end{definition} In other words, two signal profiles are symmetric if each signal $s \in S$ occurs the same number of times in both signal profiles.
 The $\bowtie$ relationship defines a partition of elements in $\Si$.
-In particular, we can define a partition ${\C = \left\{c_1, ..., c_K\right\}}$\footnote{Each element $c\in\C$ is also called \emph{class}.} of $\Si$ such that for each $c_i\in\C$, $\svec,\svec^\prime\in c_i$ if and only if $\svec\bowtie\svec^\prime$.
+In particular, we can define a partition ${\C = \left\{c_1, ..., c_K\right\}}$ of $\Si$ such that for each $c_i\in\C$, $\svec,\svec^\prime\in c_i$ if and only if $\svec\bowtie\svec^\prime$.
 Given a signal profile $\svec\in\Si$, we denote with $c(\svec)\in\C$ the element in $\C$ such that $\svec\in c(\svec)$.
-Moreover, the partition $\C$ can be used to define the set of \emph{symmetric mechanisms}, which contains all the mechanisms that associate the same probability distribution over actions to signal profiles belonging to the same class.
+Moreover, the partition $\C$ can be used to define the set of \emph{symmetric mechanisms}, which contains all the mechanisms that associate the same probability distribution over actions to signal profiles belonging to the same class\footnote{Each element $c\in\C$ will be also called \emph{class}.}.
 Formally, \begin{definition}[Symmetric mechanisms] The set of symmetric mechanisms is defined as the set $\X^\circ\subseteq\X$ such that:

 \end{definition} The following Theorem provides a key result concerning the optimality of symmetric mechanisms. \begin{restatable}{theorem}{thsymmetry} For any $\varepsilon\geq 0$, there exists a symmetric mechanism $\xvec^\circ\in\X^\circ$ such that